 - Recovery from sports injuries

 • Stability & flexibility of the skeletal system

 Amatsu should not be used to replace medical treatment.
 Consult your GP and myself if you have any questions about this.

 The History of Amatsu

 Amatsu is a blend of modern research and ancient Japanese practice dating back three thousand years.
 The head of this ancient tradition is Dr Masaaki Hatsumi, a martial artist in Ninjutsu.
 He holds the scrolls of knowledge and skill passed down through generations.
 In 1986, two English and one Irish osteopath, went to Japan to study this ancient therapy with Hatsumi.
-On his return to the UK, Dennis Bartram studied osteopathic and chiropractic research combining it with the principles of biotensegrity to develop Amatsu as practiced today.
+On his return to the UK, Dennis Bartram studied osteopathic and chiropractic research combining it with the principles of biotensegrity to develop Amatsu as practised today.
 It is this blending of the Japanese martial arts of Ninjutsu and it’s healing tradition and western principles of research which makes Amatsu a unique combination of East and Western concepts.